suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Data%20Description%20Image.png"/>

-Getting an understanding about the description of features in the dataset and understanding their spread in terms of variance and standard deviation.
+Getting an understanding of the description of features in the dataset and understanding their spread in terms of variance and standard deviation.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Countplot%20of%20different%20seasons.png"/>

 It could be seen from the data that there is more data from the fall season category as compared to other seasons.
-But there is negligible difference based on the count of various seasons.
+But there is a negligible difference based on the count of various seasons.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Average%20bike%20demand%20in%20various%20seasons.png"/>

-Based on the results, it is shown that there is higher demand for bikes during the fall season as compared to summer, winter and spring seasons.
+Based on the results, it is shown that there is a higher demand for bikes during the fall season as compared to the summer, winter, and spring seasons.
 Therefore, giving this feature to our ML model would help determine the total demand for bikes based on the season.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Average%20demand%20in%20various%20months.png"/>